 The Center for Cancer and Blood Disorders at Lurie Children’s treats more children with cancer and blood disorders than any other hospital in Illinois.
 Although cancer is rare in children, we treat 220 new patients each year for a wide range of childhood cancers.
-The center is ranked 14th in the nation by U.S. News & World Report for pediatric oncology.
-We also have the region’s most complete array of programs and services for children with blood disorders such as Hemoglobin Disorders, Hemophilia, Thrombophilia and Sickle Cell Disease.
+The center is nationally-ranked by U.S. News & World Report for pediatric oncology.
+We also have the region’s most complete array of programs and services for children with blood disorders such as hemoglobin disorders, hemophilia, thrombophilia and sickle cell disease.

 Members of Lurie Children’s Division of Hematology, Oncology, Neuro-Oncology and Stem Cell Transplantation staff the Center for Cancer and Blood Disorders.
 Our team includes:

 Interim Division Head Alexis A. Thompson, MD, MPH is a board-certified in pediatric hematology-oncology and general pediatrics.
 Dr. Thompson also is a Professor of Pediatrics at Northwestern University Feinberg School of Medicine.

 We are committed to caring for each patient’s physical, emotional and social needs in a kid-friendly environment.
 We believe in family-centered care, which means we involve the whole family in a patient’s treatment plan.
 From bringing family members into care plan meetings, to providing support and distraction to a patient’s siblings, we do our best to help fit our care within your lifestyle.